comsysto/eCharm/README.md

   * `merge` searches for duplicates and merges attributes of duplicate stations
   * `export` create a data export for the specified countries in `csv` or `geo-json` format
 * `countries` Currently we support `de`,`gb`,`fr`, `it`, `nor` and `swe`
-* `online` fetch data online from original data sources, if not present use files cached on disk
+* `offline` if not present (default), fetch data online from original data sources.
+If present, use files cached on disk
-* `delete_data` if present: On import it deletes all data before, for merge it deletes only merged station data and resets merge status
+* `delete_data` if present: For import, delete all existing stations data before import.
+For merge, it delete only merged station data and reset merge status of original stations

 ## Contributing